ChrisTitusTech/website/content/posts/2024/the-ultimate-system.md

 ## Windows in Linux with PCI Passthrough

 Linux is great, but sometimes it just isn't the right tool for what I need.
 That is why I have a full VM with a dedicated GPU, nvme, and usb card ready to go for anything I need.

+> _Note_:
+> PCI passthrough is not for the faint of heart.
+Some motherboards do not separate IOMMU groups properly which means you can't isolate the PCI slots to pass them through and you CAN NOT do this on those systems.
+Laptops and cheap motherboards have the biggest issues.

 ## Walkthrough Video